simonryoungsb/FlorenceFoodDrink/aperitivo-florence.md

 Think of aperitivo as *pre-dinner drinking with intent*:
 - you order a drink (wine, spritz, Negroni, Americano, etc.)
 - you pair it with small bites (crostini, salumi, cheese, olives, little plates)
-- you let the city shift from day mode to evening mode
+- you let the day resolve itself as the light go down

 ## How to do it well